curationexperts/repo-camp-cm/README.md

-# ohsu-cm
+# repo-camp-cm
-OHSU configuration management
+Configuration management for repo camp systems

 =====================================================
 ### About ###